 A record-breaking polar explorer and a renowned international speaker, Ann Daniels is the first woman in history, along with expedition teammate Caroline Hamilton, to reach the North and South Poles as part of all women teams.

-Fired up by her experiences in temperatures cold enough to freeze skin instantly, Ann and four colleagues from the relay went on to organise and accomplish a 700 mile expedition across Antarctica to the South Pole.
+Fired up by her experiences in temperatures cold enough to freeze skin instantly, Ann and four colleagues from the relay went on to organise and accomplish a 700 mile expedition across Antarctica, the windiest, highest and bleakest continent on earth to become The First British All Women’s team to ski to the South Pole.

-A couple of years after that stunning achievement, Ann invited two friends from the South Pole team to join her on a return expedition to the North Pole.
+Ann invited Caroline Hamilton and Pom Oliver to join her on a return expedition to the North Pole.
 This time there would be no relay: the trio would cover the entire distance on their own.

-Sadly, Pom Oliver had to be evacuated part-way through the expedition, leaving Ann and Caroline to reach the Pole and achieve their Guinness world record on June 1st 2002.
+Sadly, Pom Oliver had to leave the expedition, with frostbite and wet gangrene leaving Ann and Caroline Hamilton to complete the excruciating journey to reach the North Geographic Pole.
+They achieved their Guinness world record on June 1st 2002.

-Ann supports a number of charities including the World Wildlife Fund, Cancer Research UK, and the Cornwall Rescue Group.
+She supports a number of charities including the World Wildlife Fund, Cancer Research UK, and the Cornwall Rescue Group.
 A proud representative of the Special Olympics, Ann has also been a baton holder for the Commonwealth Games.
-She is a recipient of the prestigious Pride of Britain Award.
+She is a recipient of the prestigious Pride of Britain Award